Resistbot FAQs

 How can I see all my letters?

-There’s no way today to see every letter you’ve written, however if you claim a username, you will get a page like this where you can see all your petitions and vote drives.
+If you claim a username, you will get a page like this where you can see all your petitions.

 What Mayors do you support?